maggiehuntpa/backend-intro/README.md

 - Each element (e.g. `‘num1’`) has a name as well as an id (e.g. name=”num1”)
 - The `‘results’` box uses [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/api/#basics) notation - double curly brackets `{{ }}`

+Running your Flask App:
+- Run your Flask app from the terminal by going into the directory and running the following command:
+    `python app.py`
+- Click the hyperlink!
+- Use `ctrl+c` to end the app running.

 Next, have a play around with different mathematical operations.
 Explore what you you do with strings vs integers.
 How many fields can you add to the form?

 ### 2. API Call